amiram/express-cls-hooked/README.md

 **This package is forked from [express-http-context](https://github.com/skonves/express-http-context).
 It is using [cls-hooked](https://github.com/Jeff-Lewis/cls-hooked) which is a fork of [continuation-local-storage](https://www.npmjs.com/package/continuation-local-storage) that uses async_hooks API, so context is preserved even over async/await in node 8+.
 If you're using node version < 8, just use the original [express-http-context](https://github.com/skonves/express-http-context).**

+**UPDATE: The original [express-http-context](https://github.com/skonves/express-http-context) was merged from this repo, so for Node >= 8 you can still use the latest version of [express-http-context](https://github.com/skonves/express-http-context).**

 Get and set request-scoped context anywhere.
 This is just an unopinionated, idiomatic ExpressJS implementation of [continuation-local-storage](https://www.npmjs.com/package/continuation-local-storage).
 It's a great place to store user state, claims from a JWT, request/correlation IDs, and any other request-scoped data.

 ## How to use it